Yale-BIM/f21-assignments/assignment-1/README.md

 ### Questions / Tasks

-You will now share calibration parameters for Shutter's virtual camera in ROS such that other programs can reason geometrically about the images that your virtual_camera.py script publishes.
+You will now share the calibration parameters for Shutter's virtual camera in ROS.
+ Sharing the parameters will help other programs reason geometrically about the images that your virtual camera generates.

-- **III-1.** Edit your virtual_camera.py script to enable your node to also publish the calibration parameters of the virtual camera.
+- **III-1.** Edit your virtual_camera.py script to enable your node to also publish calibration parameters.
 The parameters should be published as a [CameraInfo](http://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html) message through the `/virtual_camera/camera_info` topic, as indicated in the steps below.

     a.
 Import the [CameraInfo](http://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html) message